How We Prepare a Delegation

-Prepare about six to seven operative clauses for each topic [3 weeks before conference]
+Prepare about six to seven operative clauses for each topic - 3 weeks before the conference

-Prepare pre-ambulatory clauses for each topic [2 weeks before conference]
+Prepare pre-ambulatory clauses for each topic - 2 weeks before the conference

 Write a complete resolution - 1 week before the conference (Sometimes we do not write full resolutions.
 The thinking is that having only operative clauses rather than a full resolution facilitates lobbying on the first day.)

 Moreover, an ambassador proofreads the delegates’ policy statements and clauses (the advisor having a look at samples).
 The advisor and ambassador read any resolutions prepared together and offer feedback.

 During the conference, an ambassador works closely with their delegates and may be able to give you useful feedback during and after the conference about the participation of your delegates.
 They also visit committees to see their delegates in action, offering feedback and advice.
 If we are out of Istanbul then the ambassador will have organized the delegation dinner and other events where appropriate.